Code of Governance

-"The company should be headed by an effective board, which is collectively responsible for the success of the company."
+"The company is headed by an effective board, which is collectively responsible for the success of the company."

 The board of directors.

 The board’s role is to provide leadership of the company within a framework of prudent and effective controls which enables risk to be assessed and managed.
 The board should set the company’s strategic aims, ensure that the necessary financial and human resources are in place for the company to meet its objectives and review management performance.
 The board should set the company’s values and standards and ensure that its obligations to its shareholders, staff, are understood and met.

 The board should determine that each director is independent in character and judgement and whether there are relationships or circumstances which are likely to affect, or could appear to affect, a director’s judgement.
 Including if any director:-